Advertising When Your Website Sucks

 Does your website suck, but you still want to grow your business?
 In Part I, My Website Sucks.
 Should I run digital ads? we showed the value of running awareness campaigns.
 However, sometimes you need immediate results to help grow your business.
 In these instances, I would recommend using on-platform conversions.

-On-platform Conversions
+On-platform Conversions Options

 Awareness is great, but your business may not be in a position to only focus on awareness and need leads and sales now (especially if you are investing in a new website).
 This isn’t a huge issue, as many platforms allow you to collect leads and sales directly on their platform.
-In fact, many platforms prefer this, as users are spending more time on their platforms and they are able to collect that data.
+In fact, many prefer this, as users are spending more time on their platforms and they are able to collect that data.

 Lead Generation